Moran models and Wright--Fisher diffusions with selection and mutation in a one-sided random environment: Moran models and Wright--Fisher processes

-We start this section with the proof of Proposition \ref{eandu} about the existence and pathwise uniqueness of strong solutions of \eqref{WFSDE}. \begin{proof}[Proof of Proposition \ref{eandu} (Existence and uniqueness)] In order to prove the existence and the pathwise uniqueness of strong solutions of \eqref{WFSDE} we use \cite[Thms.
+We start this section proving that the SDE \eqref{WFSDE} is well-posed. \begin{proposition}[Existence and uniqueness] Let $\sigma,\theta\geq 0$, $\nu_0,\nu_1\in[0,1]$ with $\nu_0+\nu_1=1$.
+Let $J$ be a pure-jump subordinator with L\'{e}vy measure $\mu$ supported in $(0,1)$ and let $B$ be a standard Brownian motion independent of $J$.
+Then, for any $x_0\in[0,1]$, there is a pathwise unique strong solution $(X(t))_{t\geq 0}$ to the SDE \eqref{WFSDE} such that $X(0)=x_0$.
+Moreover, $X(t)\in[0,1]$ for all $t\geq 0$. \end{proposition} \begin{remark} The Wright--Fisher diffusion defined via the SDE \eqref{WFSDE} with $\theta=0$ corresponds to \cite[Eq.
+10]{CSW19} with $K_y$, $y\in(0,1)$, being a random variable that takes the value $1$ with probability $1-y$ and the value $2$ with probability $y$. \end{remark} \begin{proof} In order to prove the existence and the pathwise uniqueness of strong solutions of \eqref{WFSDE} we use \cite[Thms.
 3.2, 5.1]{LiPu12}.
 To this purpose, we first extend \eqref{WFSDE} to an SDE on $\Rb$ and we write it in the form of \cite[Eq.
-(2.1)]{LiPu12}.
-Note that by L\'{e}vy-It\^{o} decomposition, the pure-jump subordinator $J$ can be expressed as
+2.1]{LiPu12}.
+Note that by L\'{e}vy-It\^{o} decomposition, the pure-jump subordinator $J$ can be expressed as $J(t)=\int_{(0,1)} x\, N(t,\dd x),\quad t\geq 0,$ where $N(\dd s,\dd x)$ is a Poisson random measure with intensity measure $\mu$.
+Hence, defining the functions $a,b:\Rb\to\Rb$ and $g:\Rb\times(0,1)\to\Rb$ by setting